SuA0409/ShowRoom/README.md

 The generated images are saved in the output folder.

   ## Run to Review
-      python demo/review_demo.py —url [Airbnb 숙소 URL]   # Enter the URL of the Airbnb listing as a string to extract the review topics. python demo/review_demo.py
+      python demo/review_demo.py —url [Airbnb URL]   # Enter the URL of the Airbnb listing as a string to extract the review topics. python demo/review_demo.py